Introduction to IntegratedML

 After training a model, but before deployment, you can validate your model to confirm that is useful on data aside from the data that was used to train it.
 Model validation is the process of evaluating a model’s predictive performance by comparing the model’s output to the results of real data.
 While training data was used to train the model, testing data is used to validate it.
 In the simplest case, the testing dataset is data from an original dataset that is set aside from the training data.

 A trained machine learning model is used to make predictions on new data.
-This data must contain the same features as the training and testing data, but without the label column as this is the output of the model.
+This data contains the same features as the training and testing data, but without the label column; the label is the output of the model.